 Lebanon Economic Outlook

-Lebanon Economic GrowthActivity is set to plummet this year due to the fallout from the blast, Covid-19, spiraling inflation, social unrest and weak sentiment, and our panelists see a further decline in 2021.
+Lebanon Economic GrowthAfter this year’s collapse, GDP is seen declining further next year, albeit at a softer pace, due to weak sentiment and the lingering impact of the country’s financial crisis.
 A worsening of the viral outbreak, potential further social unrest and doubts over the government’s commitment to reform and ability to secure external funding pose downside risks.
-Our panelists see the economy contracting 20.0% in 2020, before declining 1.9% in 2021, which is up 1.5 percentage points from last month’s forecast.
-However, this upward revision is due to a more supportive base effect, as panelists now see a much steeper decline in 2020.
+Our panelists see the economy contracting 1.6% in 2021, which is up 0.3 percentage points from last month’s forecast, before expanding 1.9% in 2022.

 Lebanon Economy Data